what is asc 606

 5. Recognize revenue when performance obligations are satisfied.

-By following this model and ensuring that the criteria for revenue recognition are met, businesses can accurately recognize revenue and provide transparent financial reporting.
+By following this model and ensuring that the revenue recognition criteria are met, businesses can accurately recognize revenue and provide transparent financial reporting.
+These criteria follow the Generally Accepted Accounting Principles (GAAP) for recognizing revenue.
+They include a financial agreement, delivery of the product or service, a set price, and collectibility of the funds.

-By adhering to these criteria, companies can maintain consistency, transparency, and compliance in their revenue recognition practices.
+By adhering to these criteria, companies can maintain consistency, transparency, and compliance in revenue recognition practices.

 satisfied revenue reporting organization